MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

 ## Above Lock

-- **Voice activate apps from locked screen**
+- **Voice activate apps from locked screen**:
   Specifies whether or not the user can interact with a voice assistant using speech while the system is locked.
 If you enable or don’t configure this setting, the user can interact with voice assistant using speech while the system is locked.
 If you disable this setting, the system will need to be unlocked for the user to interact using speech.
   [Learn More](/windows/client-management/mdm/policy-csp-privacy)

-- **Block display of toast notifications**
+- **Block display of toast notifications**:
   Block toast notifications above the device lock screen.
   [Learn More](/windows/client-management/mdm/policy-csp-abovelock#abovelock-allowtoasts)

 ## App Runtime